Scottish police free men held by UK immigration force | Law-Order

 The police force said it reached this decision "to protect the safety, public health and well-being of all people involved in the detention and subsequent protest".
 Large gatherings are currently banned in Scotland as part of anti-COVID measures.
 Sturgeon, whose Scottish Parliament electoral district includes the area where the incident took place, said she had complained to the British government and asked it to avoid such situations in future.

 "No assurances were given - and frankly no empathy shown - when I managed to speak to a junior minister earlier," she said in a statement.
-Britain's interior ministry did not have an immediate comment.
+Britain's interior ministry said it would press on with plans to speed up deportations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)